 KTI has gone Cyber!
 Since the conference could not be held in person this year, the Lead Learners got together to make it happen and what a week!
 Over 600 people attended the conference.
 I presented on the hot topic of Engagement in Online Learning.
+I also presented this for Preservice Teachers through KDP.
 You can see the presentation below:

 Pete&C 2020 was hosted in Pittsburgh, PA this year as the Hershey Lodge is under renovation.
 I was fortunate to host three presentations this conference.
 First, I conducted a poster presentation on Building Programs for Authentic Experiences.
 I showcased the work I did with students at ISTE19.
 Second, I repeated Bringing Mission to Making with my STEM teacher cohort.
 Third, my Wonder group from the Keystone Technology Innovator Summit 2019 presented our work on Gamification in the Classroom in conjunction with John Meehan's Edrenaline Rush.
 You can hear more about my experience on The Cyber Sisters podcast episode

 I was excited to present at the MakerEd Convening in Pittsburgh PA 2019.
 What an honor to be part of this conference's first treck to the East Coast!
 I presented with a cohort of fellow STEM teachers on Maker Assessment.
 Bringing meaning to making can come in many forms, but the common theme is what we see students get out of the experience.

 Keystone Technology Innovators is a group of extremely passionate educators supporting one another to make a big difference in the lives of students across Pennsylvania.
 It is an honor to have been nominated and chosen to partake in this jam packed week.
 The week featured a variety of innovations and educators.
 The highlight being a jump into Gamification.